OutSystems/docs-product/src/migration-to-odc/plan/plan-intro.md

 <div class="info" markdown="1">

-Follow this approach if you have less than two business apps, less than 300 AOs, and you are part of the **Migration Early Access Program**.
+Follow this approach if you have less than two business apps, less than 300 AOs, and if you been granted access to the Migration Kit.
 Otherwise, follow the [coexistence approach](#coexistence).

 </div>